Links to FDA / OIG DSCSA Guidance:

-Why do we need a Drug Supply Chain Security Act?
+What is the Drug Supply Chain Security Act?

-The DSCSA was passed because the counterfeit medication market—a multi-billion dollar industry—accounts for more than a million deaths worldwide annually.
-This law outlines critical steps to building an electronic, interoperable system to identify and trace certain prescription drugs distributed in the United States and intends to hold accountable those who dispense medication to patients that is not legitimate.
+The Drug Supply Chain Security Act (DSCSA) was passed because the counterfeit medication market—a multi-billion dollar industry—accounts for more than a million deaths worldwide annually.
+This law outlines critical steps to build an electronic, interoperable system to identify and trace certain prescription drugs distributed in the United States and intends to hold accountable those who dispense medication to patients that is not legitimate.

 The DSCSA protects consumers from counterfeit prescription medication by requiring all healthcare organizations that dispense pharmaceuticals to: